New drug aims to strengthen bones in kids with rare brittle bone disease

 Summary

-This study tests a drug called setrusumab in Japanese children with osteogenesis imperfecta (brittle bone disease) types I, III, or IV.
-The goal is to see if it lowers the number of bone fractures, including spine fractures.
-Participants must have had at least one fracture in the past year and have a confirmed genetic cause.
+This phase 3 study tests setrusumab, a monthly IV infusion, in 6 Japanese children with osteogenesis imperfecta (types I, III, or IV), a condition that causes fragile bones and frequent fractures.
+The main goal is to see if the drug lowers the number of fractures, including spine fractures.
+All participants have had at least one fracture in the past year and have used or are using bisphosphonate therapy.

 Disclaimer